MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-settings-azure-ad.md

 # Configure WS-Federation for portals with Azure Active Directory

-In this article, you'll learn about configuring WS-Federation provider for portals with Azure Active Directory, and multi-tenant Azure AD.
+In this article, you'll learn about configuring WS-Federation provider for portals with Azure Active Directory.

 > [!NOTE]
 > Portals isn't limited to only Azure AD, multi-tenant Azure AD, or Azure AD B2C as the WS-Federation providers.
 You can use any other provider that confirms to the WS-Federation specifications with portals.